 In addition, our five Committees assist the Board in fulfilling its oversight responsibilities regarding risk.
 The Audit Committee coordinates the Board of Director's oversight of our internal control over financial reporting, disclosure controls and procedures, related party transactions and code of conduct and corporate governance guidelines and management will regularly report to the Audit Committee on these areas.
 The Compensation Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs as well as succession planning as it relates to our Chief Executive Officer.
 The Nominating and Corporate Governance Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership and structure, succession planning for our directors and corporate governance.
 The Environmental, Social and Corporate Governance Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to the management of risks associated with environmental, health and safety, corporate social responsibility, corporate governance, sustainability, and other public matters relevant to the Company.
-The Enterprise Risk Management Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to the management of risks associated with enterprise risk management, cybersecurity and other major exposures facing the Company.
-When any of the committees receives a report related to material risk oversight, the chairman of the relevant committee will report on the discussion to the full Board of Directors.
+The Enterprise Risk Management Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to the management of risks associated with environmental risk oversight, the chairman of the relevant committee will report on the discussion to the full Board of Directors.